Review: Quantum Metrology and Sensing with Many-Body Systems: Resource Analysis for Critical Quantum Sensing

 Similar results can be found for different quantum sensing strategies where the required time depends on the system size.
-For instance, in Ref.~\cite{montenegro2023quantum} quantum enhanced sensitivity, i.e. $\beta{>}1$, is achieved for the steady state at the boundary time crystal transition when the figure of merit is the QFI $I_Q$.
-However, if one changes their figure of merit to normalized QFI, i.e. $I_Q/T$, with $T$ being the time that the system reaches its steady state, the scaling with respect to system size is reduced to standard limit.
-However this situation changes for Stark probe presented in section~\ref{Section:Stark_Probe}.
-In Ref ~\cite{he2023stark,yousefjani2023longrange}, it has been shown that regardless of the number of particles and the range of the interaction, one always has $\beta-z{>}1$ ensuring that the quantum enhanced sensitivity is always achievable for the Stark probes.
+For instance, in Ref.~\cite{montenegro2023quantum} quantum-enhanced sensitivity, i.e.~$\beta{>}1$, is achieved for the steady state at the boundary time crystal transition when the figure of merit is the QFI $I_Q$.
+However, if one changes their figure of merit to normalized QFI, i.e.~$I_Q/t$, with $t$ being the time that the system reaches its steady state, the scaling with respect to system size is reduced to standard quantum limit. { On the other hand, in the case of Stark systems, presented in section~\ref{Section:Stark_Probe}, it has been shown that regardless of the number of particles and the range of the interaction, one always has $\beta-z{>}1$ ensuring that the quantum-enhanced sensitivity is always achievable for the Stark probes~\cite{he2023stark,yousefjani2023longrange}.}

+{ Valuable insights on the normalized QFI can be obtained from the fundamental bounds on QFI.
+When the probe is the ground state of the Hamiltonian in the form $\hat{H}_{\theta} {=} \hat{H}_0(\theta) {+} \hat{H}_1$, with a control term $\hat{H}_1$ and the parameter dependent term $\hat{H}_0(\theta)$, the upper bound of the QFI is given by~\cite{abiuso2025fundamental},

+where the operator seminorm $||.||$ is the difference between the maximum and minimum eigenvalues of the operator, and $\Delta$ is the energy gap between the ground state and the first excited state.
+On the other hand, when the probe state is prepared by evolving an appropriate initial state with a Hamiltonian with a time-dependent control term in the form $\hat{H}_{\theta, t} {=} \hat{H}_0(\theta) {+} \hat{H}_1(t)$, the QFI is upper bounded by the generalized Heisenberg limit~\cite{boixo2007generalized, puig2024dynamical}

+According to the adiabatic theorem, the time needed for adiabatic preparation of the ground state probe is inversely proportional to the square of the critical energy gap.
+However, with certain case specific shortcuts to adiabaticity, it can be made inversely proportional to the critical gap, namely $\sim 1/\Delta_c$~\cite{roland2002quantum}.
+Therefore, the rescaled critical QFI in this case is bounded as $I_Q/t \le \frac{|| \partial_{\theta} \hat{H}_0(\theta) ||^2}{\Delta_c}$.
+This indicates that the rescaled QFI can benefit from the scaling of both the energy gap as well as the seminorm factor.
+The fundamental bounds of the QFI in the context of different probes is provided in Table \ref{tab:comp}, which is adapted from Ref.~\cite{abiuso2025fundamental}.}